Jōtarō Watanabe: As general

 In August 1920, Watanabe was promoted to major general, and assumed command of the IJA 29th Infantry Brigade.
 He returned to the General Staff as Head of the 4th Bureau in September 1922.
 In May 1925, Watanabe was promoted to lieutenant general, and became commandant of the Army Staff College.
 In May 1926, he was commander of the IJA 7th Division.
 From March 1929, he commanded the Imperial Japanese Army Air Force, and from June 1930 was the commander of the Taiwan Army.

 In August 1931, Watanabe was recalled to Tokyo and promoted to full general and military councilor with oversight over Army aviation.
 In July 1935, he was promoted to one of the most prestigious posts within the Imperial Japanese Army, that of Inspector General of Military Training, replacing Jinzaburō Masaki.
 Masaki was a close associate of General Sadao Araki and his Imperial Way Faction, promoting totalitarian, militarist, and expansionist ideals, whereas Watanabe had a reputation as a moderate.
 Many of the rebel officers of the February 26 Incident respected Masaki and blamed Watanabe for the personnel change.
-On his appointment, he gave a press conference in which he stated his belief that the Army should be under the control of the Ministry of the Army, thus implying his support for civilian control over the military, greatly incensing the Imperial Way Faction supporters.
+On his appointment, he gave a press conference in which he stated his belief that the Army should be under the control of the Army Ministry, thus implying his support for civilian control over the military, greatly incensing the Imperial Way Faction supporters.
 Watanabe was the only active-duty military person on the rebel target list.
 Rebel soldiers surprised Watanabe at home in Ogikubo during the February 26 Incident, machine-gunning him to death in front of his wife and daughter.
 His grave is at Tama Cemetery in Tokyo.
 His daughter, Kazuko, was a classmate of future Empress Michiko, and later became a Catholic nun.

 Watanabe was posthumously awarded the Order of the Rising Sun with Paulownia Flowers and given the honorific title of Junior Second Court Rank.